tradingview/lightweight-charts/docs/area-series.md

 # Area series

 An area chart is another way of displaying quantitative data.
-It's basically a colored area between the line connecting all data points and time axis.
+It's basically a colored area between the line connecting all data points and the time scale.

-An area series has a crosshair marker - a round mark which is moving along the series' line while the cursor is moving on a chart along the time axis.
+An area series has a crosshair marker - a round mark which is moving along the series' line while the cursor is moving on a chart along the time scale.

 ![Area chart example](./assets/area-series.png "Area chart example")